 The 2018 Cape Cod Regional Policy Plan identifies climate change as one of the key challenges facing the region, putting Cape Cod's natural, built, and community systems at risk.
 It includes a section on climate change response, readiness, and mitigation and planning actions to develop a baseline of greenhouse gas emissions that will help communities better understand opportunities for mitigation.
-Beginning in 2020, the Cape Cod Climate Action Initiative was launched and performed a baseline GHG inventory for the region and found the transportation sector as the major contributor to GHG emissions within the region.
+As part of the 2021 Cape Cod Climate Action Plan, a baseline GHG inventory was performed for the region and found the transportation sector as the major contributor to GHG emissions within the region.
 The proposed TIP projects within the Cape Cod region are consistent both of these plans by reducing GHGs by reducing bottlenecks and multimodal projects to reduce the carbon footprint.